All Episodes

 And I guess it's a fair assumption that somebody would have had a drink, but I didn't have one.

-Yeah, I I mean this this case was all about the the tension between your privacy rights and then you know, the laws of the road that keep us all safe.
+Yeah, I mean, this case is all about the tension between your privacy rights and then, you know, the laws of the road that keep us all safe.

-And basically what the court came out and said was the impact of breath testing on your your privacy is slight, but the need for breath testing is high because of the you know enormous of number of death and injury that results from uh drunk driving.
+And basically what the court came out and said was the impact of breath testing on your privacy is slight, but the need for breath testing is high because of the enormous number of death and injury that results from drunk driving.

-Yeah, I think look, I mean, there's the the expectation of privacy is always the legal issue when you when you get to the the invasion of privacy or whether there's an ability to get a warrant or do you need a warrant, it's the old stop and for us.
+Yeah, I think, look, I mean, the expectation of privacy is always the legal issue when you get to the invasion of privacy or whether there's an ability to get a warrant or do you need a warrant.

 But the thing is, let's say somebody's close.

-I mean, and go that's why uh majority has to you know, I think that the the breath test is is the easier case.
+And then that's why majority has to, you know, I think that the breath test is the easier case.

 And that's been the law, by the way, for a long time.

-The the blood tests have always been deemed to be more intrusive though.
+The blood tests have always been deemed to be more intrusive, though.

 Right.